dvdgeroconnell/computer_infrastructure/README.md

 | **Student ID:**  | G00438912  |
 | **Student Email:**  | G00438912@atu.ie  |

+## Contents
+- Purpose of this Repository
+- About this README
+- About this Repository
+- Final Project
+- Getting Started
+- References

 ## Purpose of this Repository
-This repository contains the files associated with the Computer Infrastructure coursework, specifically, the Jupyter notebook and associated files for the coursework and assessment.
+This repository contains the files associated with the Computer Infrastructure module coursework, specifically the Jupyter notebook and associated files for the coursework and assessment.
 Link to repository - [Computer Infrastructure](https://github.com/dvdgeroconnell/computer_infrastructure.git).

 ## About this README
+This README contains an overview of the purpose and contents of the *computer_infrastructure* repository, and also a brief description of the final project for the Computer Infrastructure module.

-This README has been based on the guidelines in [GitHub's documentation on READMEs](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/about-readmes).
+It has been based on the guidelines in [GitHub's documentation on READMEs](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/about-readmes).

 More information on writing in Markdown can be found in [Github's documentation](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax).

 ## About This Repository